MTG/acousticbrainz-gui/README.md

 AcousticBrainz Client
 =====================

+This client lets you submit your own audio features to the AcousticBrainz project.
 For more information about AcousticBrainz, see http://acousticbrainz.org

-This client lets you submit your own audio features to the AcousticBrainz project.

 Getting a feature extractor
 ---------------------------
 To contribute data to AcousticBrainz you first need an _extractor_.
-This is a program that analyses your music and generates a file.
+This is a program that analyses your music and generates a file containing data about each track.

 We provide static builds of extractors for popular platforms.
 Find one for your platform here:

 http://acousticbrainz.org/download

-Put the extractor in the directory `extractor`.
+Put the extractor and any other included files in the same directory as the submitter client.
 It should be called `streaming_extractor_music`.
-These files require no additional dependencies.

 To run
 ------